 Sekiro: Shadows Die Twice is a phenomenal action title that challenges players’ reflexes and maintains the steep learning curve we’ve come to expect from FromSoftware games.
 And while console owners may be stuck playing the vanilla version, Sekiro PC players have the magic of modding at their disposal.

-These range from standard game mods that improve visuals and boost performance, to more unusual ones that allow you to completely break the game or any sense of immersion, such as swapping out Wolf for Sheriff Woody from Toy Story.
+These range from standard game mods that enhance visuals and boost performance, to more unusual ones that allow you to completely break the game or any sense of immersion, such as swapping out Wolf for Sheriff Woody from Toy Story.

 Table of ContentsShow